Chinese Studies Program Director, Associate Professor of Chinese Studies

 Wilcox’s second book, Corporeal Politics: Dancing East Asia, co-edited with Dr. Katherine Mezur, was published by the University of Michigan Press in 2020.
 It examines the intersection of dance and politics in the East Asia region, including mainland China, Hong Kong, Japan, North and South Korea, and Taiwan.
 Since 2014, Wilcox has been the lead faculty collaborator for the Chinese Dance special collection at the University of Michigan Asia Library.
 In 2017, Wilcox worked with UM Chinese Studies Librarian Dr. Liangyu Fu 傅良瑜 to launch the Pioneers of Chinese Dance digital photograph archive and the public-facing exhibition “Chinese Dance: National Movements in a Revolutionary Age, 1945-1965.”
 Wilcox and Fu are currently co-authoring an Open Access bilingual book about the collection and the exhibition with Maize Books.
-An active researcher, Wilcox has published more than twenty scholarly articles and book chapters on dance and performance in Asia.
+An active researcher, Wilcox has published more than thirty scholarly articles and book chapters on dance and performance in Asia.
 A full list, including downloadable pdfs, of her publications can be found here.
-Wilcox’s current writing projects include two book-length translations of Chinese scholarship on contemporary Chinese dance history, a co-edited collection on teaching Chinese film, a co-authored special issue on inter-Asia dance, and a new monograph on inter-Asia dance and solidarity politics in the mid-twentieth century.
+Wilcox’s current writing projects include a book-length translation of Chinese scholarship on contemporary Chinese ethnic and folk dance choreography, a co-edited collection on teaching Chinese film, a co-authored special issue on inter-Asia dance, and a new monograph on China's international dance exchanges during the Cold War.

 Wilcox regularly serves in leadership positions in professional associations and editorial boards.
 She was President of the Association for Asian Performance in 2015-2017 and a Board Member of the Society for Dance History Scholars in 2014-2016.
-She is currently a member of the Board of Directors, Co-Chair of the Nominations Committee, and a member of the Awards and Conferences Committees of the Dance Studies Association.
-She also runs the Dance Studies Association Asian and Asian Diaspora Dance Studies Working Group.
+She is currently a member of the Board of Directors of the Dance Studies Association and runs the Dance Studies Association Asian and Asian Diaspora Dance Studies Working Group.
 Wilcox was a member of the University of Michigan Press Executive Committee in 2019-2020, and she currently serves as co-editor with Mary Gallagher of the “China Understandings Today” book series sponsored by the University of Michigan Lieberthal-Rogel Center for Chinese Studies and the University of Michigan Press.
-Following her move to William & Mary in 2021, Wilcox continues as a Center Associate of the University of Michigan Lieberthal-Rogel Center for Chinese Studies and an external faculty collaborator for the University of Michigan Center for World Performance Studies.
+Following her move to William & Mary in 2021, Wilcox continues as a Center Associate of the University of Michigan Lieberthal-Rogel Center for Chinese Studies.
+She also recently joined the Board of the Historical Society for Twentieth-Century China and is a member of the 2021-2023 cohort of the National Committee on US-China Relations Public Intellectuals Program.
 Wilcox regularly organizes artist residencies, lectures, classes, and performances by dancers and choreographers from China in the United States.
 She is an avid promoter of international artistic and scholarly exchange and serves on advisory and review boards for several dance research organizations in Asia.

 Wilcox is a devoted teacher and mentor who loves working with students at all levels of their scholarly journeys.
 In 2019, Wilcox received the Class of 1923 Memorial Teaching Award for outstanding teaching of undergraduates at the University of Michigan.
 While she was at Michigan, she served as an advisor for master’s and doctoral students in the PhD in Asian Languages and Cultures, the MA in Chinese Studies, the Graduate Certificate in World Performance Studies, and the MFA in Dance.
 She regularly mentors undergraduate research and serves as an external committee member for graduate students across the US and internationally.
 As a first-generation college graduate, Wilcox enjoys working with students of diverse backgrounds and is committed to overcoming barriers to higher education for all students.
 Syllabi for Wilcox’s past and current courses and a list of past and current advisees can be found here.
 If you are interested in applying to work with Dr. Wilcox, please email her directly at [[eewilcox]] for more information.